Skip to main content

 Program Leader Biosketch

-Since 2016, he has been the President of the Douglas-Carson City Farm Bureau Federation working to promote, preserve and protect Nevada's agriculture.
-He serves as Board President of the Nevada Department of Agriculture, where he contributes to policy development for the Nevada Department of Agriculture and reports on food and agriculture issues to the governor.
-As a proponent of youth agricultural literacy, Woody is a Career and Technical Education (CTE) Chairman for Douglas High School and Board member Carson High School.
+Additionally, he has been the Past-President of the Douglas-Carson City Farm Bureau Federation working to promote, preserve and protect Nevada's agriculture.
+He serves as current Board President of the Nevada Department of Agriculture, where he contributes to policy development for the Nevada Department of Agriculture and reports on food and agriculture issues to the governor.
+As a proponent of youth agricultural literacy, Woody is a Career and Technical Education (CTE) Chairman for Douglas County School District and board member of Carson High School CTE.
 Woody also supports the University of Nevada as a board member of the Nevada Teach Executive Advisory and Wolf Pack Meats Board.
+He is a part of the Fire Adaptive Nevada Partnership as an ag representative.
 He is also a part of the Nevada Western Heritage Alliance, which supports the revitalization of the Reno-Sparks Livestock Events Center and pays tribute to Nevada's western heritage.